Mikesco3/Mikesco3.github.io/_posts/2023-05-24-windows-updates-via-powershell.md

  (right-click on the start menu and select "Windows PowerShell (Admin)") <br>
  or search for "PowerShell", then right-click on it and select "Run as Administrator" <br>

-2. Set the execution policy to Remotely Singed
+2. Set the execution policy to Remotely Signed <br>
  (paste the following command and press __Y__ or __A__ to agree and press __ENTER__) <br>
  ``` powershell
  Set-ExecutionPolicy RemoteSigned
  ```

 # Getting and Intalling Updates
 3. Install the PSWindowsUpdate module
 ``` powershell